-Revenue from our LEU segment accounted for approximately 88% of our total revenue for the three months ended March 31, 2023.
-The majority of our customers are domestic and international utilities that operate nuclear power plants, with international sales constituting approximately 45% of revenue from our LEU segment since 2021.
+Revenue from our LEU segment accounted for approximately 79% and 86% of our total revenue for the three and nine months ended September 30, 2023, respectively.
+The majority of our customers are domestic and international utilities that operate nuclear power plants, with international sales constituting approximately 42% of revenue from our LEU segment since 2021.
 Our agreements with electric utilities are primarily medium and long-term fixed-commitment contracts under which our customers are obligated to purchase a specified quantity of the SWU component of LEU from us.
-Contracts where we sell both the SWU and natural uranium component of LEU to utilities or where we sell natural uranium to utilities and other nuclear fuel related companies are generally shorter-term, fixed-commitment contracts.
-Individual customer orders for the SWU component of LEU fulfilled in the three months ended March 31, 2023 averaged approximately \$5.8 million per order.
+Contracts where we sell both the SWU and natural uranium hexafluoride components of LEU to utilities or where we sell natural uranium hexafluoride to utilities and other nuclear fuel related companies are generally shorter-term, fixed-commitment contracts.
+Individual customer orders for the SWU component of LEU fulfilled in the nine months ended September 30, 2023 averaged approximately \$6.4 million per order.
 As a result, a relatively small shift in the timing of customer orders for LEU may cause significant variability in our operating results year over year.

 Utility customers, in general, have the option to make payment but defer receipt of SWU and uranium products purchased from Centrus beyond the contractual sale period, resulting in the deferral of costs and revenue recognition.
-Refer to Note 2, Revenue and Contracts with Customers, in the Consolidated Financial Statements for further details.
+Refer to Note 2, Revenue and Contracts with Customers, of the Consolidated Financial Statements for further details.

-Our financial performance over time can be affected significantly by changes in prices for SWU and natural uranium.
+Our financial performance over time can be affected significantly by changes in prices for SWU and natural uranium hexafluoride.
 Market prices for SWU and uranium significantly declined from 2011 until mid-2018, when they began to trend upward.
 More recently, market uncertainty in the wake of the Russian invasion of Ukraine has driven SWU and uranium prices sharply higher.
 Since our sales Order Book includes contracts awarded to us in previous years, the average SWU price billed to customers typically lags published price indicators by several years.
 While some sales reflect the low prices prevalent in recent years, certain older contracts included in our sales Order Book have prices that are significantly above current market prices.

 Recent proposals to severely limit or cut off supply of LEU from Russia have drawn attention to the potential for significant tightening of supplies in the market.
 Russian enrichment plants represent 46% of the world's capacity, and Russian capacity significantly exceeds its domestic needs.
 According to data from the WNA, the annual enrichment requirements of reactors worldwide outside of Russia vastly exceeds the available supply of non-Russian enrichment, which potentially threatens the viability of some reactors, including those in the United States.
 While inventories and increased production at non-Russian plants may mitigate the shortfall, these options would not fully replace Russian supply.
-Deployment of new capacity ultimately could replace Russian enrichment but this capacity will take a number of years and significant funding from private and/or government sources to come on line.
+Deployment of new capacity ultimately could replace Russian enrichment but this capacity will take a number of years and significant funding from private and/or government sources to come online.